Church Finds Its Voice

 Peter and his wife, Danielle, have been married 17 years and enjoy helping others find new life in Christ.
 They, along with their boys, Camden and Chandler, love to spend time together and serve God together as a family.

 Jonathan, the Missions Director of Church Finds Its Voice (CFIV) at PJI, brings 12 years of Christian ministry experience to the table.
 His passion lies in equipping the church for civic stewardship and guiding them to vote in alignment with shared values.
 With a strong focus on personal and professional growth, Jonathan is known for his exceptional leadership, management, and training abilities.
-He thrives on setting and surpassing goals and believes in breaking down visions into achievable steps.As part of the Church Find Its Voice initiative, Jonathan is excited to make a nationwide impact by empowering churches to rise above the noise, speak up, vote righteously, and reshape the future.
+He thrives on setting and surpassing goals and believes in breaking down visions into achievable steps.As part of the Church Find Its Voice initiative, Jonathan is excited to make a nationwide impact by empowering churches to rise above the noise, speak up, vote righteously, and shape the future.
 His dedication to this cause drives his commitment to fulfill the purpose of the organization.

 Our goal is to empower churches everywhere to find their voice through the legal environment in the US.
 Below are various resources to help your church.